How to Make the Most of Your Time on Set

 Between resets, scene changes, and breaks, there can be pockets of downtime during your workday.
 This is a great time for you to learn how a set runs by watching how the crew, actors, and other members of the set operate.
 Just remember, while you may not be busy, the crew is always working to get the next shot ready.
 Be courteous by staying quiet and sticking to your designated area.

 You should also take the time to get to know your fellow Background Actors.
 If you’re new, they are one of your greatest resources to learn more about working with Central Casting, what to expect on set, and other questions about working in the entertainment industry.

-It doesn’t happen every day, but there are times when Background Actors are given a line or chosen to become Stand-Ins on set.
-Being engaged and present not only lets the Assistant Directors know you’re professional, but shows them that you can follow directions.
+It doesn’t happen every day, but there are times when Background Actors are given a line or upgraded to Stand-Ins on set.
+Being engaged and present not only lets the Assistant Directors know you’re professional, but shows them they can count on you can follow directions.

 For Background Actors who want Stand-In opportunities, Assistant Director Molly Rodriguez gave this advice in our AD/CD interview with Casting Director Sara V.